 A person commits the offense of murder if the person intentionally or knowingly causes the death of an individual.

 "Individual" means a human being who has been born and is alive.

-A person commits the offense of capital murder if he intentionally commits murder, as defined above, in the course of committing or attempting to commit the offense of retaliation.
+A person commits the offense of capital murder if he commits murder, as defined above, for remuneration.